There are successful bald athletes in every sport, and the chances are you know more than you think you do.

 One of the heroes of England’s 1966 World Cup win, Charlton was from a different era where shaved heads weren’t the norm.

-The Manchester United legend was bald on top with hair around the back and sides.
+The Manchester United legend had hair around the sides but was bald on top.
 But instead of shaving, Charloton opted for a combover, which would eventually be named after him.

 He was ridiculed for the crew cut he tried out when he found his hair thinning at just 17 years old.
 The decision was to grow out the hair on the side of his head and simply sweep it across his bald scalp, which works until you’re running around for 90 minutes in the wind and rain.